akerkar2005/gui-autocomplete-autocorrect/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Thank you for reading my documentation on this research application!
 While the final product is not that interesting, I believed the journey to be better than the destination.
-Tries are just way too cool for me to NOT implement them, and the Edit Distance algorithm is also incredible in my opinion.
+Tries are just way too cool for me to NOT implement them, and the Edit Distance algorithm is also quite incredible.